Stephan5/podcasts/README.md

 ## csv2rss.sh
-This script takes a CSV file of podcast episodes along with other podcast details and outputs an XML feed file The CSV must be of the form: ordinal,title,description,date,link Where either ordinal or description are optional.
+This script takes a CSV file of podcast episodes along with other podcast details and outputs an XML feed file The CSV must be of the form: title,description,date,link Where either ordinal or description are optional.

 ```shell